 Teens like excitement, and the Shedd Aquarium brings it with a premium experience: the behind the scenes Wild Reef Shark Feeding Tour.
 You'll not only have a chance to watch sharks and rays eat but be up close to corals and sea stars.
 Enjoy the 400,000-gallon shark habitat while learning about the creatures’ role in their ecosystem.
 Attendees ages 10-17 must be accompanied by an adult.

-North Michigan Avenue—also known as The Magnificent Mile—is a teen shopper's paradise, with everything from the Apple Store for some modern gadgets to Forever 21 and Nordstrom for checking out clothes.
-Be sure to take a pit stop at Garrett Popcorn Shop for a bag of caramel, butter, or cheesy popcorn snacks, among other flavors.
+North Michigan Avenue—also known as The Magnificent Mile—is a teen shopper's paradise, with everything from the Apple Store for some modern gadgets to Gap, Patagonia, Bloomingdale's, and Nordstrom for checking out clothes.
+Be sure to take a pit stop at Garrett Popcorn Shop for a bag of caramel, butter, or cheesy popcorn snacks, among other delicious flavors.